-A qualified charitable distribution (QCD) is a distribution from an Individual Retirement Account (IRA)owned by an individual who is age 70½ or older, that is paid directly from the IRA to a qualified charity.
+Qualified charitable distributions (QCD) are distributions from an Individual Retirement Account (IRA) owned by an individual who is age 70½ or older, that are paid directly from the IRA to a qualified charity.

 Retirees or individuals age 70 ½ or older typically must take required minimum distributions from their IRAs.
 The semi-recent tax changes that occurred in 2018 caused more than just chatter amongst the population.
 These new changes created a greater incentive behind withdrawing from your IRA for charitable distributions, known as a QCD (Qualified Charitable Distribution).